systeminit/si/app/docs/src/roadmap/index.md

 We are expanding our list of supported providers, starting with Azure and Google Cloud.
 These new providers will be available in Q4 2025.

-- Hetzner Cloud is now in public beta
+- Hetzner Cloud (in public beta)
-- Azure is in development
+- Azure (in testing)

+## Local Schema Authoring (In development)

+We’re introducing a new authoring CLI that lets users define and edit schemas locally from their preferred IDE or text editor.
+Users can author and refine asset schemas and functions on disk, then push changes to their System Initiative workspace or pull remote updates locally for review and application within the workspace model.

-## AI Authoring (In public beta)
+## AI Authoring (Generally Available)

 We are adding the ability for our AI Agent to author schemas and functions.
 This will allow users to create their own customizations to schemas using natural language.
-This will be available in Q4 2025.
+This is generally available as of October 2025.

-Our AI Agent now has the ability to author schemas and functions.
-This is currently in public beta.
-We expect this to be generally available in the next few weeks.

 ## Job-specific interface (Generally Available)